Back to blog

 Which schools use the Bexley Selection Test?

-There are four grammar schools in Bexley that use the Selection Test:
+There are four grammar schools in Bexley.
+They all use the same 11+ test.
+This is known as the Bexley Selection Test.

 Dates for your diary